 I graduated high school in 1995.
 We saw the rise and fall of Kurt Cobain and drowned our sorrows with Purple Passion while listening to Tori Amos and that song called “Creep.”
 Honestly, when you listen to grunge lyrics as a parent of teens, it gives you a whole different perspective.
 We were – and are – an angsty, overthinking generation.
 This shows in Jessie’s constant second-guessing of her choices and checking-in of others’ feelings.

 Meanwhile, as Generation-X settles in to early midlife, I thought it would be fun to explore how different that second (third?) act looks from those of our Baby Boomer parents.

 My first experience with senior citizenship was with my grandparents, staunchly in the World War II generation.
 Unlike them, we won’t be retiring at age 62, and the world is opened wide to us with the internet.
 How does this change growing older?
 And really, how fun is it to explore what people who know all the words to Jagged Little Pill will be like as senior-ish citizens?!

 I have always believed that no one is meant to be alone (unless, of course, that is what they want, but I kind of refuse to accept anyone really does).
 The way Jessie aspires to be independent, loyal, and a follower of her own heart is a story that is so fun and meaningful to write, and I hope readers will experience those same feelings.

-Subscribe to Kelly’s mailing list and be the first to read The Tentative Knock!
+Subscribe to Kelly’s mailing list and be the first to read new material!